 In All Cases, Coping Skills Training is Necessary

 Our goal is to set expectations for children that help prepare them for the real world.
-This means understanding and internalizing that they and we can do hard things; that we can go to school even if we don’t feel 100% that day; and that we can be anxious and go to school.
+This means understanding and internalizing that they can do hard things; that they can go to school even if they don’t feel 100% that day; and that they can be anxious and go to school.
 Setting these expectations shows your children that it is possible for them to cope with anxiety in healthy ways, as opposed to avoidance and refusal, which are unhelpful coping strategies.
 As they start to experience that they can tolerate the anxiety, the anxiety, in turn, decreases over time.

 Quick Tips for Parents

 Focus on one day at a time.
 Validate your child’s emotions.
 You can try saying, “I know you are anxious about school tomorrow” and remind them that they can be anxious and follow through… “and we are still going to go to school.”
 Try not to negotiate.
 Instead, plan to insert small rewards throughout the week, such as, “I know Mondays are hard, so if you can get to school today, you can pick out the tv show we watch as a family after dinner tonight.”